General Jean Victor Tharreau

 Arc de Triomphe: THARREAU on the east pillar

 As Napoleon consolidated his power, Tharreau voted against the Consulate for Life and the establishment of the French Empire.
 For these reasons, he was left without military employment for a number of years.
-Nevertheless, in December of 1808 he was appointed a Baron of the Empire and then in March of 1809 he resumed an active command, taking command of a division of Oudinot's grenadiers in the Army of Germany.
-Serving on the Danube campaign that year, Tharreau took part in the attack on Vienna, fought at Aspern-Essling where he was wounded, and then fought at Wagram .
+Nevertheless, in December of 1808 he was appointed a Baron of the Empire and then in March of 1809 he resumed an active command, taking command of a division in Oudinot's corps in the Army of Germany.
+Serving on the Danube campaign that year, Tharreau took part in the attack on Vienna, he fought at Aspern-Essling where he was wounded, and then he fought at the Battle of Wagram .
 A month later he was named an Officer of the Legion of Honor.

 In 1810 Tharreau returned to France with his division, but when his division was broken apart he was left without a command again.
-Two years later, as preparations for war against Russia were being completed, Tharreau was appointed commander of the 23rd Division of VIII Corps, a Westphalien unit.
-Tharreau served on the campaign first under Napoleon's brother King Jerome and then under General Junot.
-That September he fought at the Battle of Borodino where he was badly wounded by two shots, and three weeks later he died of his wounds at Mojaisk.
+Two years later, as preparations for war against Russia were being completed, Tharreau was appointed commander of the 23rd Division of VIII Corps, a Westphalian unit.
+Tharreau served on the campaign first under Napoleon's brother Jérôme Bonaparte and then under General Junot.
+That September he fought at the Battle of Borodino where he was badly wounded by two shots, and a few weeks later he died of his wounds at Mojaisk.

 © Nathan D. Jensen